vmstio/vmstio/docus/content/rules/actions.md

 We periodically publish a high level summary of moderator actions on vmst.io.
 These statistics are cumulative starting from when the instance opened on October 6, 2022.

+As of the date of this report, we have not removed content or taken action against users at the request of any government or law enforcement agency.

 _These numbers were last updated on August 4, 2023._

 ## Summary